 I am Dr. Laurie Radovsky, a family physician who believes that health is more than the absence of disease, and that healing is possible even when curing is not.
-I have been practicing integrative medicine in the Twin Cities for over fifteen years in conventional settings, and am now part of Birch Tree Healing Arts, an integrative medicine collective in St. Paul, MN.
+I practiced integrative medicine in the Twin Cities in conventional settings from 1998 until 2015, and since then have been in private practice.
 Whether you are healthy and want to reduce your risk of chronic illness, or you are confronting a serious medical condition, I can help you choose conventional and alternative therapies that are evidence-based, safe and effective.

 I am board-certified in family medicine and a member of the Academy of Integrative Health and Medicine and the International Lyme and Associated Diseases Society.

 What is Integrative Medicine?

 Integrative medicine is not just having more tools in my toolbox, such as traditional Chinese medicine or manual therapies.
 It is an approach to health and healing in which the doctor and patient work together to maximize healing.
 My favorite definition of integrative medicine is by Judith Salerno of the Institute of Medicine:

 “The philosophy behind integrative medicine is a focus on all stages and aspects of an individual’s care, placing the patient at the center and making individuals responsible for and involved in their own health.
 The physical, mental, social, spiritual, environmental, and other states of being must be considered to ensure that patients receive the highest quality and most comprehensive and coordinated care possible.”

 Judith Salerno, MD, MS, Executive Officer, The Institute of Medicine August 2, 2015